 The Yankees got the best of both sides of the legend on this day in 1915.
 The Sultan of Swat, Babe Ruth, blasted his first career home run off Yankee Hank Borowy in the third inning in the Polo Grounds as he pitched for the Sox.
 But despite the Babe’s two other hits, the home-standing Yanks beat him 4-3 in 13 innings.
 The Sox made four errors to hand the win to Cy Pieh.

 There is a reason that the man who was the best DH in the American League for almost a decade filled that role.
 Playing third base on this day in 1990, Edgar Martinez tied Yankee Mike Blowers by making four errors in a game.
-Blowers had set the mark three days before.
+Blowers had set the mark three days earlier.

 Gaylord Perry chose the Yankees as victims in his 300th win, as he bested Doyle Alexander 7-3 on May 6, 1982.
 Alexander took the loss in more ways than one, as he broke a knuckle on his pitching hand punching the dugout wall after allowing five tallies in the third.